 The accompanying condensed consolidated balance sheet as of December 31, 2015, which has been derived from our audited financial statements, and the unaudited condensed consolidated financial statements as of June 30, 2016, have been prepared in accordance with accounting principles generally accepted in the United States of America ("US GAAP") for interim financial statements and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") for interim reporting, and include the accounts of the Company and its consolidated subsidiaries.
 All intercompany transactions and balances have been eliminated upon consolidation.
 Certain information and note disclosures normally included in annual financial statements prepared in accordance with US GAAP have been condensed or omitted pursuant to those rules and regulations, although we believe the disclosures made are adequate to make the information not misleading.
-In the opinion of management, the accompanying unaudited condensed consolidated financial position of the Company and its consolidated results of operations and cash flows.
+In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments (consisting only of normal recurring items) necessary to present fairly the consolidated financial position of the Company and its consolidated results of operations and cash flows.
 These interim financial statements should be read in conjunction with the financial statements and accompanying notes included in our Annual Report on Form 10-K for the year ended December 31, 2015.